Frontier League: Expansion and national growth

-In September 2024, the league announced an expansion to Mississippi and North Carolina.
-A franchise was awarded to Pearl, Mississippi, called the Mississippi Mud Monsters, following the departure of the Atlanta Braves Double-A affiliate, the Mississippi Braves.
-The Down East Bird Dawgs, a new team in Kinston, North Carolina, will play in Grainger Stadium, which was formerly home of the Texas Rangers-affiliated Down East Wood Ducks.
+In September 2024, the league announced two southeastern expansion franchises for the 2025 season.
+The Mississippi Mud Monsters in Pearl, Mississippi, were announced on September 9 as the league's 17th team following the departure of the Mississippi Braves from Trustmark Park.
+The Down East Bird Dawgs in Kinston, North Carolina, were announced eight days later as the 18th club and began play at Grainger Stadium, the former home of the Down East Wood Ducks.
+Both began play in 2025.